Social Media, the 5-legged approach [Parts 1, 2, 3]

 With a glut of social media outlets, does it make sense to limit yourself to just one.
 And if you want to take advantage of several, how do you link them together in a way that makes sense for your marketing plan.

-If you remember from your high school math, a three lagged stool will always balance.
-But our idea is to have a five legged stool.
-The five legged approach is to create your own network of sites that feed each other, with each element attracting a slightly different audience and each presenting somewhat different content.
-That means, of course, that you have to work at the balance part.
+If you remember from your high school math, a three-legged stool will always balance.
+But our idea is to have a five-legged stool.
+The five-legged approach is to create your own network of sites that feed each other, with each element attracting a slightly different audience and each presenting somewhat different content.
+That means, of course, that you have to work on the balance part.
 But no one has ever said that social media needs no work.

 The five legs are: